Gynecologic Cancer Clinical Trial Program

 Gynecologic Cancer Tissue Bank

 Our gynecologic oncology tissue bank was established in 1996 and is a clinically annotated resource of tissue and matched blood to support research investigations nationwide.
 We have contributed high-quality specimens to research projects such as The Cancer Genome Atlas (TCGA) and other NCI designated cancer centers.
-It is the mission of the tissue bank to support both internal and external research investigations to improve our understanding of the biology of gynecologic cancer in service to identifying novel treatments and improving patient outcomes.
+It is the mission of the tissue bank to support both internal and external research investigations to improve our understanding of the biology of gynecologic cancer in service to the identification of novel cancer treatments.
 We currently have more than 1,500 annotated human cancer specimens from the full spectrum of rare and common gynecologic cancers.
 The Gynecologic Oncology tissue bank is supported by private and departmental funding.
 We are interested in exploring collaborations.

 Please contact [email protected] if interested.